Organizational process assets are an input/output to PMBOK processes but it’s an important tool for project management.

 The project management office (PMO) is normally responsible to store and share these assets and information with project managers.
 Good project managers not only benefit from these historical documents but keep all current project documents updated and store in the repository at the end of the project.

 So Organizational Process Assets may include but not limited to:

 Organizational Process Assets and PMBOK

-According to PMBOK; The Project Management Body of Knowledge Guide:
+According to PMBOK; The definition of Organizational Process Assets are: